 Before Hajime no Ippo and Megalo Box, Osamu Dezaki would adapt Ikki Kajiwara’s successful manga series into an anime.
 With a desire to capitalize on the manga’s popularity and financial success, Mushi Production created the television series for Fuji TV.
 The first episode would air on April 1, 1970, to span a total of 79 episodes.

-As an ill-mannered and troubled orphan, Joe Yabuki’s only asset was an ability to brawl in order to survive life in the Doya slums.
+As an ill-mannered and troubled orphan, Joe Yabuki’s only asset was the ability to brawl in order to survive life in the Doya slums.
 The young fighter’s unpolished techniques and personal stamina reached the attention of Danpei Tange, a washed-up boxing coach.
 This introduction, along with fellow boxer Rikiishi Tooru’s assistance, begins Joe’s rocky road to becoming a champion Bantamweight fighter.
 Joe is the classical tragic hero, someone constantly searching but never finding true happiness in life until the very end.

 Like several early-1970s anime, Tomorrow’s Joe contains political and social undertones.
 Japanese populist and communist movements adapted the image of Joe, as a struggling common man, to fit their political narratives.
 Today, the series retains its popularity among anime creators and fans.
 Tomorrow’s Joe retains relevance and is deserving of its place as a favorite anime of the 1970s.